scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The number of voting ASes present at the signing ceremony must be equal to or larger than the specified voting quorum.

-The signing process has four phases of data sharing, led by the Ceremony Administrator who provides instructions to the other participants:
+The signing process has four phases of data sharing, led by the ceremony administrator who provides instructions to the other participants:

 ### Certificate Exchange {#phase1}

-All parties share the certificates that must be part of the TRC with the Ceremony Administrator.
+All parties share the certificates that must be part of the TRC with the ceremony administrator.
 For the Voting ASes, these are the sensitive and the regular voting certificates, and for the Certificate Authority these are the control plane root certificates.

-Each representative copies the requested certificates from their machine onto a data exchange device provided by the Ceremony Administrator that is passed between all representatives, before being returned to the Ceremony Administrator.
+Each representative copies the requested certificates from their machine onto a data exchange device provided by the ceremony administrator that is passed between all representatives, before being returned to the ceremony administrator.
 Representatives MUST NOT copy the corresponding private keys onto the data exchange device as this invalidates the security of the ceremony.

-The Ceremony Administrator then checks that the validity period of each provided certificate covers the previously agreed upon TRC validity, that the signature algorithms are correct, and that the certificate type is valid (root, sensitive voting or regular voting certificate).
-If these parameters are correct, the Ceremony Administrator computes the SHA-512 hash value for each certificate, aggregates and bundles all the provided certificates, and finally calculates the SHA-512 hash value for the entire bundle.
+The ceremony administrator then checks that the validity period of each provided certificate covers the previously agreed upon TRC validity, that the signature algorithms are correct, and that the certificate type is valid (root, sensitive voting or regular voting certificate).
+If these parameters are correct, the ceremony administrator computes the SHA-512 hash value for each certificate, aggregates and bundles all the provided certificates, and finally calculates the SHA-512 hash value for the entire bundle.
 All hash values must be displayed to the participants.

-The Ceremony Administrator MUST then share the bundle with the representatives of the voting ASes who MUST validate on their machine that the hash value of their certificates and that of the bundled certificates is the same as displayed by the Ceremony Administrator.
+The ceremony administrator MUST then share the bundle with the representatives of the voting ASes who MUST validate on their machine that the hash value of their certificates and that of the bundled certificates is the same as displayed by the ceremony administrator.

 This phase concludes when every representative has confirmed the SHA-512 sums are correct.
 If there is any mismatch then this phase MUST be repeated.

 ### Generation of the TRC Payload {#phase2}

-The Ceremony Administrator generates the TRC payload based on the bundled certificates and the [](#trcfields) completed in accordance with ISD policy, see [](#ceremonyprep).
+The ceremony administrator generates the TRC payload based on the bundled certificates and the [](#trcfields) completed in accordance with ISD policy, see [](#ceremonyprep).

 For each bundled certificate, the voting representatives MUST then verify the certificate type and that the following fields contain the correct information: